-There is more than one study that has been done that suggests the quality of the air you breathe inside your home may be several times worse than the quality of the air outside of it.
-This fact surprises many people because most people think that four walls and a roof will keep them safe from outside pollutants.
-The problem is many more pollutants originate and are in stronger concentrations inside of your home.
-Before you run down to your local superstore and buy a tent to live in, there are some things you can do to combat this indoor air quality problem in your home and it all starts with your HVAC system.
+More than one study suggests that the quality of the air you breathe inside your home may be several times worse than the quality of the air outside of it.
+This fact surprises many people because they think that four walls and a roof will keep them safe from outside pollutants.
+The problem is many more pollutants originate and are in more substantial concentrations inside of your home.
+Before you run down to your local superstore and buy a tent to live in, there are some things you can do to combat this indoor air quality problem in your home, and it all starts with selecting the correct type of heating system.

 Do you ever wonder what the end result for all the residue that moves beyond your stopped up AC channels is?
 It ends up gathering in the ventilation work.
 A development of residue can be aggravated by ventilation work that is too little for the limit of your aeration and cooling system.
 Channels that are now excessively tight can turn out to be effortlessly stopped up.

 Particularly, in case you’re in a more established building, it’s likewise not unbelievable for rodents, flying creatures or creepy crawlies to assemble settles in HVAC pipes.
 The dividers of the ventilation work can likewise create gaps or splits where air spills out.
 These ventilation work issues prompt decreased wind current for warming and aerating and cooling.
 It’s simple (and typically free) to have your ventilation work reviewed to check whether a decent cleaning can take care of your issues.

 We tend to disregard the fact that despite turning off our HVAC equipment, will still draw power and thus contribute to energy consumption.
 It may simply draw small amounts of energy but if it persists, this gradual energy problem called “vampire energy” will result in the skyrocketing of your utility bills.